 The whole point of the book is to convince you that getting really good at something isn’t sexy.
 It’s not a single task you must do once.
 A box you can tick.
 Becoming world-famous is achieved by doing boring tasks, repeatedly, over a long period of time.
 Hence, chop wood, carry water.

-Comparing yourself with others will lead to disaster.
+- Comparing yourself to others will lead to disaster.
 Focus on your own mission.

-Don’t forget your values and your principles.
-These two will help you overcome hard times.
+- Don’t forget your values and your principles.
+These two will help you overcome hardship and uncertainty.

 Lesson #1: Stay Focused on Chopping Wood and Carrying Water